In my last post we explored the power or referrals for consultants. Let’s dig deeper in this post…

 Doing this will make it much easier to receive referrals than just leaving it open to the universe.
 The more specific you can be, the better.

-This is an excerpt from our course, The Consulting Success System.
-To learn more details about how to make referrals work for you and how to become a successful consultant, pick up a copy of the Consulting Success System today.
+This is an excerpt from our previous course, The Consulting Success System.
+It has since been revamped and expanded into our Momentum Program.
+To learn more details about how to make referrals work for you and how to become a successful consultant, see if the Momentum Program is right for you today.